devgateway/www.developmentgateway.org/_posts/2015-03-19-a-data-revolution-from-the-inside-out.md

 created: 1426767708
 old_path: news/data-revolution-inside-out
 title: A Data Revolution from the Inside Out
-lede: The eight Millennium Development Goals are targeted for completion in 2015, and the Sustainable Development Goals (SDGs) will be the world’s new targets.
+excerpt: The eight Millennium Development Goals are targeted for completion in 2015, and the Sustainable Development Goals (SDGs) will be the world’s new targets.
 These SDGs necessitate a “Data Revolution,” and every organization needs to start laying the groundwork now for a successful future.